typedb/typedb-docs/07-workbase/01-connection.md

 ![Connection](/docs/images/workbase/preferences_core-login.png)
 [caption: We can specify the host and port when we start workbase.]

+FIXME: need to state how to start workbase and which port it runs on by default

 ### Start Workbase for Grakn KGMS [KGMS ONLY]